BuzzFeedNews/2017-08-spy-plane-finder/README.md

-# Here's How BuzzFeed News Trained A Computer To Search For Hidden Spy Planes
+# BuzzFeed News Trained A Computer To Search For Hidden Spy Planes.
+This Is What We Found.

 [R](https://www.r-project.org/) code to reproduce the analysis underlying this August 4, 2017 [BuzzFeed News article](https://www.buzzfeed.com/peteraldhous/hidden-spy-planes) on using machine learning to identify candidate surveillance aircraft from flight tracking data.